cern-it-efp/EOSC-Testsuite/docs/source/index.rst

 ===================

 Documentation for users, administrators, and developers of the set of tests that have been included in `HNSciCloud <http://hnscicloud.eu>`.
-For more information on the project consult the `project description <README>`.
+For more information on the project consult the `project description <README.rst>`.

 Contents